How Much Does Terrazzo Flooring Cost in 2025?

 • Complex designs can overwhelm a residential space.

-Even skilled DIY-ers should avoid installing terrazzo on their own.
-It's easy for a confident homeowner to assume that pouring a floor is like working with concrete.
-It takes a lot of skill to pour these floors or manage large tiles, so it's best to hire a local flooring professional for this work.
+Even if you're a skilled DIYer, you should avoid installing terrazzo on your own.
+It might be tempting to think that pouring a floor is like working with concrete, but pouring these floors or managing large tiles takes a lot of skill.
+That's why it's best to hire a local flooring professional for this project.

-Because this type of installation is usually the domain of professional contractors, it’s more difficult to order materials.
+Also, because this type of installation is often the domain of professional flooring contractors, it’s more challenging to order the material yourself.
 You can't just walk into your local home improvement store and purchase terrazzo tiles.
-Your hired tile flooring pro near you will be able to get the best variety and price by ordering directly from the manufacturer.
+Your hired tile flooring pro will be able to get the best variety and price by ordering directly from the manufacturer.

 Frequently Asked Questions

-To clean terrazzo floors, treat them much like you would marble, even if there’s no marble in the aggregate.
-Avoid abrasive cleaners that can scratch the polished surface.
-Also, don’t use acidic cleaners like vinegar that can damage the surface.
-Use plain water or a neutral cleaner to mop the floor.
+You should clean terrazzo floors like you would marble, even if there’s no marble in the aggregate.
+Avoid abrasive cleaners that can scratch the polished surface, and steer clear of acidic cleaners like vinegar, which can damage the surface.
+Instead, use plain water or a neutral cleaner to mop the floor.
 Then, use a wet vac or squeegee to remove the dirty water.
-Regular buffing with a soft cloth can help maintain the shine.
+Regular buffing with a soft cloth can help you maintain the shine.

 Terrazzo is made by mixing an aggregate like glass or stone with a binder like cement or epoxy.
 The mix is made and poured into the prepared space you designate.
 Alternatively, you can purchase prefabricated terrazzo tiles, which consist of similar materials.
 They’re poured into a mold and cured before installation.

-Yes, you can add radiant heating under a terrazzo floor, which is an excellent addition to combat the naturally cold state of terrazzo floors.
-Installing radiant heating costs around $1,730 to $6,030.
-Install the heating elements under the thinset epoxy because the layer is thin enough for the warmth to conduct through the floor.
+You can add radiant heating under a terrazzo floor, which is an excellent way to combat the naturally cold surface of terrazzo floors.
+Installing radiant heating costs $1,653 to $6,656.
+You'll want to install the heating elements under the thin-set epoxy because the layer is thin enough for the warmth to conduct through the floor.

 Making your own terrazzo can be a tricky DIY project.
-The exact mix takes a blend of art and skill to create and requires the expertise of a pro.
-The wrong mix could crack, peel, or break easily, requiring expensive repairs.
+The exact mix takes a blend of art and skill to create and requires the expertise of a terrazzo pro.
+The wrong blend could crack, peel, or break easily, requiring expensive repairs.
 Finishing and polishing the floor also requires previous experience to achieve a professional appearance.
-Expect to pay between $400 and $1,230 for the cost of restoring and polishing floors.
+Expect to pay between $200 and $2,500 for the cost of restoring and polishing floors.

 Need professional help with your project?